Areography

 Areography, also known as the geography of Mars, is a subfield of planetary science that entails the delineation and characterization of regions on Mars.
 Areography is mainly focused on what is called physical geography on Earth; that is the distribution of physical features across Mars and their cartographic representations.
+In April 2023, The New York Times reported an updated global map of Mars based on images from the Hope spacecraft.
+A related, but much more detailed, global Mars map was released by NASA on 16 April 2023.

 History

 The first detailed observations of Mars were from ground-based telescopes.
 The history of these observations are marked by the oppositions of Mars, when the planet is closest to Earth and hence is most easily visible, which occur every couple of years.
-Even more notable are the perihelic oppositions of Mars which occur approximately every 16 years, and are distinguished because Mars is closest to earth and Jupiter perihelion making it even closer to Earth.
+Even more notable are the perihelic oppositions of Mars, when Mars is near its perihelion and thus even closer to Earth; these occur at intervals of 15 or 17 Earth years.

 In September 1877, (a perihelic opposition of Mars occurred on September 5), Italian astronomer Giovanni Schiaparelli published the first detailed map of Mars.
 These maps notably contained features he called canali ("channels"), that were later shown to be an optical illusion.
 These canali were supposedly long straight lines on the surface of Mars to which he gave names of famous rivers on Earth.
 His term was popularly mistranslated as canals, and so started the Martian canal controversy.

 Following these observations, it was a long-held belief that Mars contained vast seas and vegetation.
 It was not until spacecraft visited the planet during NASA's Mariner missions in the 1960s that these myths were dispelled.
 Some maps of Mars were made using the data from these missions, but it wasn't until the Mars Global Surveyor mission, launched in 1996 and ending in late 2006, that complete, extremely detailed maps were obtained.

-Cartography
+Cartography and geodesy

 Cartography is the art, science, and technology of making maps.

+Geodesy is the science of measuring the shape, orientation, and gravity of Earth and, by extension, other planetary bodies.

 There are many established techniques specific to Earth that allow us to convert the 2D curved surface into 2D planes to facilitate mapping.
 To facilitate this on Mars, projections, coordinate systems, and datums needed to be established.
 Today, the United States Geological Survey defines thirty cartographic quadrangles for the surface of Mars.
 These can be seen below.